hamzabikic/SmartHomeBoxByHamza/README.md

 - Profile: Allow users to change personal information and passwords.

-"Responsiveness: The application is responsible for managing all devices and is designed to be responsive, ensuring seamless control and monitoring across all screen sizes."
+Responsiveness: The application is responsible for managing all devices and is designed to be responsive, ensuring seamless control and monitoring across all screen sizes."
 <h3>Other Functionalities</h3>

 - Alarm activation history and space temperature and humidity history.